-WHAT CAN StS DO FOR THE TASK FORCE?
+WHAT CAN SIS DO FOR THE TASK FORCE?

-- Identify structural hazards that threaten the safety of rescue personnel. - 2.
+- 1. Identify structural hazards that threaten the safety of rescue personnel. - 2.
 Identify alternatives for Mitigation of Structural Hazards to minimize risks to rescue personnel. - 3.
-Design Mitigation Measures, including shoring and bracing using available materials. - Monitor Structural Stability under changing conditions to minimize risks to rescue personnel. - Identify potential voids where victims may be located; identify most efficient access route to voids. - 6.
-Provide Orientation and Marking within a structure. - 7.
-Assist with safe placement of Heavy Equipment. - 8.
-Assist Rigger and Rescue Squads with heavy debris removal. - 9.
-Triage collapse areas for Search and Recon operations. - 10.
+Design Mitigation Measures, including shoring and bracing using available materials - using available materials.

+4. Monitor Structural Stability under changing conditions to minimize siels to seems a seement. - minimize risks to rescue personnel.

+5. Identify potential voids where victims may be located; identify most efficient access route to voids - most efficient access route to voids.

+6. Provide Orientation and Marking within a structure. - Assist with safe placement of Heavy Equipment.
+Assist Rigger and Rescue Squads with heavy debris rem. - Assist Rigger and Rescue Squads with heavy debris removal.
+Triage collapse areas for Search and Recon operations - Triage collapse areas for Search and Recon operations.
 Assist Plans with preparation of search maps and IAP.

-Liaison with IST and other TF StS for detailed and current building information.
+Lisison with IST and other TF StS for detailed and current building information.